 We stayed in the ER while my short-term memory continued to improve.
 Time seemed to pass oddly; I’d look at my watch and discover an hour had gone by in a flash.
 I became aware that I was repeating myself.
 Finally, it was clear that I was improving.
-At midnight I was discharged and Celia drove me home where, exhausted, we both went to sleep.
+Discharged at midnight, Celia drove me home where, exhausted, we both went to sleep.

 On Sunday my short-term memory was pretty much back.
 There was a weird hole in my memory of the previous day, a disquieting haze.
 I tried to fill it in with the recollections of others, but it remained a caricature of memory, one not experienced directly by me but constructed from external reports.